Who Watches the Watchers: Reception

 The A.V.
 Club gave the episode a grade A.

 In 2017, Den of Geek included "Who Watches the Watchers" as one of their 25 recommended episode watches of Star Trek: The Next Generation.
 In 2019, they suggested it was one of five episodes that had a higher degree of watch repeatability, and had a focus on the character Captain Picard (played by Patrick Stewart).

 WIRED magazine rated "Who Watches the Watchers" as one of the best of Star Trek: The Next Generation in a 2012 review, for what it called science fiction optimism.
 They note the title's origins in the Latin phrase, "Quis custodiet ipsos custodes?", attributed to Roman poet Juvenal.

 In 2019, Den of Geek recommended rewatching this episode as background for Star Trek: Picard.

 In 2020, ScreenRant noted this episode as having an important moral message.

+In 2020, Rich Evans of Red Letter Media ranked this episode as his most favourite episode of Star Trek: The Next Generation.

-In 2021, Nerdist said this was one of the top ten Star Trek episodes with first alien contact, praising how the Enterprise D crew struggles with the prime directive as it becomes embroiled with an encounter with the pre-warp Mentakans.
+In 2021, Nerdist said this was one of the top ten Star Trek episodes with first alien contact, praising how the Enterprise D crew struggles with the prime directive as it becomes embroiled with an encounter with the pre-warp Mintakans.